srsudar/eg/eg/examples/git.md

 # clean

-`clean` is used to delete or purge untracked files from your repository.
+`clean` is used to delete or purge untracked files and directories from your repository.

 Show but do not delete (`--dry-run`) files that would be deleted with by calling the `clean` command:

-    git clean --dry-run
+    git clean -fd --dry-run

+The force (`-f`) flag is used to force files to be deleted, while `-d` indicates that directories should also be deleted.
+Note that this is irreversible and should be used carefully, generally after seeing what would happen by using the `--dry-run` flag:

+    git clean -f -d